eduardknezovic/testcontainers-scylladb-java/blog_post.md

 Once we have prepared the ScyllaDB, we can run operations on it.

-To do so, let's add a new method to our `ScyllaDbExampleTest` class:
+To do so, let's add a new method to our `ScyllaDBExampleTest` class:

 ```java